weburnit/php-oop/README.md

   The output will be:

-  `"yabadabadoo" does not contain "yaba"`
+  `"foobardoo" does not contain "foo"`

   Why?
 How can this code be fixed to work correctly?